sjappig/mldn-capstone/report/capstone_report.md

 This problem statement differs slightly from the one given in Capstone Proposal.
 In Proposal the target was to give only single label.
-However, it became very quickly clear that since the audio segments are multilabel by nature, trying to classify them with only single label was not an option.
+However, it became very quickly clear that since the audio segments are multi-label by nature, trying to classify them with only single label was not an option.
 For example, if one audio sample would have labels "Music" and "Animal", duplicating that sample to two samples with those labels would lead to situation where one of the samples would inevitably be misclassified.
 Dropping one label would also lead to problems.
 If label "Music" would be dropped from our example, and the classifier